vlad-byte-cell/An-Independent-Quantum-Project/README.md

 We can now simplify the quantum circuit above:
 ![Simplifying the quantum circuit at a negligible cost of altering the probabilities from the histogram](demoSimplified_QuantumCircuit.svg)
+Just for reference, this simplification alters the probabilities above a bit:
 ![The corresponding histogram](demoSimplified_histogram.png)

+It's easy to see that there is no signaling in any of the two circuits.

 ![The CNOT's visualisation as a quantum circuit](CNOT_QuantumCircuit.svg)